massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_02_lab_ak.md

 1. Close the currently running Windows Terminal application.

-1. Return to your browser window with the Azure portal.
+1. Return to the browser window with the Azure portal.

 #### Review

-In this exercise, you created a function that returns the content of a JSON file in Azure Storage.
+In this exercise, you created a function that returns the content of a JSON file in Storage.

 ### Exercise 5: Clean up your subscription